jpcamara/sidekiq-job-signal/README.md

 end
 ```

-If you like to enable the Sidekiq Web UI for quitting jobs, you can include the following in some kind of initialization file.
+If you'd like to enable the Sidekiq Web UI for quitting jobs, you can include the following in some kind of initialization file.
 This will enable a new "Signals" tab.

 ```rb
 Sidekiq::Web.register Sidekiq::JobSignal::Web